owntracks/booklet/docs/ideas.md

 * Publish _charging_ alongside battery level.
 No.
 * Add temperature to the JSON payload.
 No.
 * Have the device track a route; we do this in the back-end.
+* Feature to start a "sequence" which sets two custom attributes for transport mode (e.g. bicycle, walk, etc.) and/or a route name (e.g. drivehome2work_01032021) until manually turned off.
+If no sequence is started the attribute is just left empty.
+Makes querying the data much easier.

 ## Short term